The clinical gap is not in sexology literature -- it is in the exam room

 Was Al Bundy actually written as fraysexual?

 No, not in any literal or intentional sense.
 Married... with Children wrote Al Bundy as a frustrated, repetitive comic figure, not as a character with a coherent modern identity label.
-The term is better used as a lens for how today’s audiences reinterpret older media.
+The term is better used as a lens for how today's audiences reinterpret older media -- and, more importantly, as evidence that men are reaching for any available vocabulary to describe desire changes their doctors never ask about.

 Why does American Beauty feel more predatory than older sitcoms?

 Because it makes middle-aged male desire explicit, then frames it through entitlement, fantasy, and moral consequence.
-The film does not simply show a man wanting more from life, it shows how that want can become self-justifying and harmful.
-That is a very different cultural message from sitcom-era desexualization.
+The film does not simply show a man wanting more from life; it shows how that want can become self-justifying and harmful.
+That is a very different cultural message from sitcom-era desexualization, and it contributes to a media landscape where ordinary male desire is easily conflated with threat.